maui-software/maui-software/paper/paper.md

 It includes methods for creating false‑color spectrograms [@towsey2014visualization], customizable Diel plots, and radar and violin plots for multivariate index comparison.
 These visualizations are useful to reveal temporal, spatial, and taxonomic patterns at scale.
-With a modular architecture, Maui leverages existing Python libraries for bioacoustic data processing, while focusing on interactive, publication‑quality graphics that facilitate hypothesis generation and large‑scale soundscape synthesis.
+With a modular architecture, Maui leverages existing Python libraries for bioacoustic data processing, while focusring on interactive, publication‑quality graphics that facilitate hypothesis generation and large‑scale soundscape synthesis.
 By filling a gap in ecoacoustic visual data analytics and bringing together visualizations drawn from acoustic ecology literature